mpoiitis/Benevolent-Training-Hypothesis/README.md

 The experimental phase is based on two different models, an MLP and a CNN model.
 For both models there is not any kind of normalization, only ReLU activation functions are used and the first layer's weights are frozen to Identity.
+This weight setup enables us to avoid SVD computation on every step.
 Also:

 - For the MLP, MSE loss is the objective with no activation on the output layer.
 - For the CNN, BCE loss is the objective with sigmoid as the activation of the output layer.